Using chatbot automation at Worcestershire County Council for stronger citizen experiences

 The challenge

 Worcestershire County Council (WCC) serves over half a million people across an area covering 672 square miles.
-Following the successful service consolidation and implementation of a new Netcall contact centre platform a few years before, the team were eager to harness the full potential of its integrated chatbot technology.
+Following the successful service consolidation and implementation of a new Liberty Converse platform, our omnichannel contact centre, a few years before, the team were eager to harness the full potential of its integrated chatbot technology.
 Their goals included:

 Providing a 24/7 service to citizens